sujatanayak/cybersecurity/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _: What is the main advantage of automating configuration with Ansible?_Automation
+-The main advantage of automating configuration with Ansible is the ease and Automation

 The playbook implements the following tasks:
 - install docker.io
 - install python3
+-configure the webservers Web1 and Web2 with DVWA
+- install elk stack
-- install elkcontainer
+- install the filebeat and metricbeat

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.